Certainty Blog

 To illustrate these benefits, let’s look at an example of a business that has successfully implemented the DMAIC process and achieved measurable results.

-Amazon is one of the most successful and innovative online retailers in the world and has applied the DMAIC process to improve its customer service and delivery processes.
-By doing so, the company has reported that it has reduced its customer contacts per order by 50% and increased its on-time delivery rate by 20% through Six Sigma and DMAIC initiatives since 2013.
+Amazon is one of the most successful and innovative online retailers in the world.
+Notably, it has applied the DMAIC process to improve its customer service and delivery processes.
+As a result, the company has reported that it reduced its customer contacts per order by 50%.
+Additionally, it increased its on-time delivery rate by 20% through Six Sigma and DMAIC initiatives since 2013.

 Implementation Challenges